 - Please note: If you see the tag in the field but it does not appear above the field as a little button with an “x”, the tag has not yet been properly added.

-Example of adding tags on a blog post
+Example of adding a tag:

 You are unable to edit existing tags the way you would text on a page